 Psychology of Colors for Interior Design

 Interior design is an art that combines a person’s personality with their preferences, to create a significant representation of their inner self.
 It is a blank canvas on which we fill the colors and add the nuances of woodwork, ceramics, and glass.
 We bring them all together to create a natural and logical flow in residential and commercial properties.
 Although interior design is largely focused on creativity, we also need to look at the implications of the color schemes we use.
-Since the client and their friends, family, and colleagues will spend hours in the rooms we design, we need to take color psychology into account for their benefit.
+Since the client and their friends, family, and colleagues will spend hours in the rooms we design, we need to take the psychology of colors into account for their benefit.

 Image Credit: stile.it